Pediatric Care Operations Hub Case Study

 A queue is a scanning task.
 Kanban and cards are browsing tasks.
 I kept picking the wrong pattern until I stopped asking "what looks good" and started asking "what is this person actually doing."

-Status Tokens
+Status tokens

 Five states.
-Each one with a job.
+Each one with a specific job.

-Escalated — orange — leadership needs to see this
+Escalated — orange — leadership needs to see this.

-Overdue — red — SLA breached
+Overdue — red — SLA breached.

-Open — neutral — waiting for a name
+Open — neutral — waiting for a name.

-Resolved — teal — closed
+Resolved — teal — closed.

-The Filter Panel
+The Filter Panel — Two Arguments, One Component

 The System